Tax Day 2018 freebies and deals

 - Applebee's is selling a $1 margarita for Tax Day and through the end of the month.

-- BJs Restaurants are offering a free Pizookie with a food purchase of $9.95.
+- BJ's Restaurants are offering a $3 Pizookie on Tax Day -- normally the starting cost is $6.95.
+On Wednesday, April 18, BJ's will offer a free Pizookie with a food purchase of $9.95.

 - P.F.
 Chang's customers will Get 15 percent off takeout orders on Tax Day with promo code TAXDAY on online orders and phone orders.